soulflyer/image-lib/README.md

     (orphaned-keywords)

-Returns a list of all the keywords found in the pictures collection that are not in the keywords collection.
+Returns a list of all the keywords found in the pictures collection that don't appear as sub-keywords of any other keyword.

 ##### add-orphaned-keywords